-- (i) Relationship between CETVs and member contributions to the OBSPS; - (ii) Relationship between CETVs and the OBSPS' investment strategy; - (iii) Amendment of the CETV calculation basis; and - (iv) Completion of the transfer using the pre-1 April 2017 calculation basis. - 127.
+- (i) Relationship between ERFs and Member contributions to the OBSPS; - (ii) Relationship between ERFs and the OBSPS' funding position; - (iii) Relationship between ERFs and the OBSPS' investment strategy; and - (iv) CETVs - 123.
 In coming to my findings under Part B I have independently considered whether the approach of the actuarial explanations and recommendations provided by the Trustee are industry recognised within a range that a trustee, acting reasonably, could rely on them.
-I am satisfied that the Actuary's advice concerning the effect of the Scheme's investment strategy on CETVs, and the timing of the amendment of the CETV calculation basis in relation to the changes made to the Scheme's investment strategy and the SIP, was within the range of reasonableness/industry norm so it was reasonable for the Trustee to rely on that advice. - 128.
-This complaint has arisen as a direct result of the Trustee's amending the CETV calculation basis.
-I have considered whether the Trustee has, in making its decision to adopt a new calculation method, acted properly and in accordance with the relevant legislation and the OBSPS Rules including TPR guidance; and whether it considered all relevant, but no irrelevant information.
+I am satisfied that the Actuary's advice concerning the effect of the Scheme's investment strategy on CETVs and, therefore, ERFs; the timing of the amendment of the CETV calculation basis in relation to the changes made to the Scheme's investment strategy and the SIP, was within the range of reasonableness/industry norm, so it was reasonable for the Trustee to rely on that advice. - 124.
+This complaint has arisen as a direct result of the Trustee's amending the CETV and ERF calculation basis.
+I have considered whether the Trustee has, in making its decision to adopt a new calculation method acted properly and in accordance with the relevant legislation and the OBSPS Rules, including TPR guidance; and whether it considered all relevant, but no irrelevant, information.

-(i) Relationship between CETVs and member contributions to the OBSPS
+(i) Relationship between ERFs and member contributions in the OBSPS

-- 129. The submission made by Mr A that members' CETVs should be more comparable and more similar in value to each other, as all members have contributed to the OBSPS on the basis of the same percentage, is incorrect for the following reasons: first, the amount of pension contributions paid will be linked to a broad salary range; and secondly, as the OBSPS is a defined benefit (or final salary) scheme, the level of contributions paid by the member or the employer, has no correlation to the benefits payable to individual members.
-Under the OBSPS Rules, contribution rates are set by the Trustee on actuarial advice, whereas a member's pension benefits are calculated by reference to their service and final pensionable salary. - 130.
-CETVs are calculated by the Actuary and the Trustee must be satisfied that the calculations meet the requirements set out in the OBSPS Rules and legislation, as explained in paragraphs 47 to 52 above.
+- 125. That Mr G's pension, upon his early retirement, should have been reduced is not in dispute.
+Indeed, in most cases including Mr G's, the OBSPS Rules require such a reduction, as explained in paragraphs 32 to 35 above. - 126.
+Mr G's has commented that, as all members have paid the same percentage of pension contributions, they should all receive the same percentage of early retirement benefit. - 127.
+That statement is incorrect for the following reasons: first, the amount of pension contributions paid will be linked to a broad salary range; and secondly, as the OBSPS is a defined benefit (or final salary) scheme, the level of contributions paid by the member or the employer, has no correlation to the benefits payable to individual members.
+Under the OBSPS Rules, contribution rates are set by the Trustee on actuarial advice, whereas a member's pension benefits are calculated with reference to their service and final pensionable salary. - 128.
+If the member retires at a date before NPD, the OBSPS Rules allow for the pension to be reduced to reflect early payment and are designed to be cost neutral.
+The reductions are set by the Trustee on actuarial advice and have no relation to the contributions paid.
+ERFs are calculated on the basis of the extra cost to the pension scheme, of funding the member's retirement benefits as a consequence of his or her early retirement, applying certain assumptions and actuarial factors.